PritamChakrabortyShuvo/Linux/07_SettingUp-UFW-Firewall-on-Ubuntu.md

 ```
 This command activates the firewall based on the default policies.
 ### 3. Setting Default Policies
-Before adding specific rules, it's a good practice to set the default policies
+Before adding specific rules it's a good practice to set the default policies.
 1. To deny all incoming traffic and allow all outgoing traffic
 ```bash
     sudo ufw default deny incoming
     sudo ufw default allow outgoing
 ```
-#### 4. Allowing and Denying Services
+### 4. Allowing and Denying Services
 We can allow or deny access to specific services by their names or ports.
 1. Allow SSH (default port 22)
 ```bash